IepIweidieng/TJAPlayer3/tja.md

   * In TaikoJiro: Not required; an empty "branch"/path section is allowed.
 * At most one definition should exist for a particular "branch"/path.
   * In TaikoJiro: The lastly occurring definition is taken.
 * All timing commands should be consistent among all the defined "branches"/paths.
+  * In TaikoJiro 1: Every `#BPMCHANGE` not defined in the first occurring branch definition is ignored.
+The measure length after the branch section reverts to the value right before the branch section.
+The beat position and time position of the beginning of each measure is determined by the first occurring branch definition.
-* The amount of measures and their total time duration should be consistent among all of the defined "branches"/paths.
+* The amount of measures should be consistent among all of the defined "branches"/paths.
-  * In TaikoJiro: The first occurring definition determines the timing settings & amount of measures and all definitions are blank-filled to that amount of measures with that timing settings; any definition with a larger amount of measures or inconsistent timing settings causes unintended behaviors.
+  * In TaikoJiro 1: The first occurring definition determines the amount of measures and all definitions are blank-filled to that amount of measures; any definition with a larger amount of measures causes unintended behaviors.
 * The final effects of non-before&ndash;scoped gimmicky commands should be consistent among all the "branches"/paths, except when the "branch"/path section ends non-before the end of the notechart.
   * In TaikoJiro 1, such cases are handled as if the "branches"/paths were independent notecharts.